1920 – Hypnosis in the Modern Era

 It was also during this time that the first large-scale scientific study of Hypnosis was performed at the University of Wisconsin, led by Clark Hull.

-His 1933 book based on the findings, “Hypnosis and Suggestibility,” used years of clinical data to help explain exactly what Hypnosis is and what it can be useful for.
+His 1933 book based on the findings, “Hypnosis and Suggestibility,” used years of clinical data to help explain exactly what Hypnosis is, and what it can be useful for.

-He confirmed over a hundred years of suspicion that Hypnosis was a different state than normal sleep and that it could not impart extraordinary physical or sensory capabilities, but that it did have a strong ability to reduce the perception of pain and alter memory.
+He confirmed over a hundred years of suspicion that Hypnosis was a different state than normal sleep, and that it could not impart extraordinary physical or sensory capabilities, but that it did have a strong ability to reduce the perception of pain and alter memory.

 Milton Erickson

-One of Hull’s students, in particular, became fascinated with Hypnosis after seeing a classroom demonstration and hearing about his professor’s study.
 This eager young student was named Milton Erickson, and he went on to become one of the most well-known hypnotherapists of the 20th Century.

-Stricken with polio as a youth, Erickson used a self-taught form of self-Hypnosis to help overcome the lingering pain and stiffness caused by the disease throughout his life.
+Stricken with polio as a youth, Erickson used a self-taught form of Self-Hypnosis to help overcome the lingering pain and stiffness caused by the disease throughout his life.

 Erickson’s unique therapeutic style and techniques have become a popular genre in Hypnosis today, though some aspects remain controversial, such as the use of covert hypnotic inductions and encouraging negative symptoms or relapse.